davidkpiano/rrf-docs/model_actions.md

 ## `actions.toggle(model)`
-Dispatches a `change` action that sets the `model` to true if it is falsey, and false if it is truthy.
+Dispatches an `actions.change(...)` action that sets the `model` to true if it is falsey, and false if it is truthy.

 **Arguments**
 - `model` _(String)_: the model whose value will be toggled.